 You’re a savvy tech marketer and you know it.
 You party with influencers, your ops are flawless, and your dashboards look like they were stolen from Minority Report.

-Well, maybe not — but you ARE on the cutting edge because you’re using interactive product tours to drive demand with today’s self-educated buyer.
+Well, maybe not — but you ARE on the cutting edge because you’re using interactive demos to drive demand with today’s self-educated buyer.

 The big question: are you using them the right way?